aws/aws-iot-device-sdk-java-v2/README.md

 [Step-by-step instructions](./documents/PREREQUISITES.md)

-### Consuming IoT Device SDK from Maven
+### Consuming IoT Device SDK from Maven in your application

-Consuming this SDK via Maven is the preferred method of consuming it.
-Add the following to your pom.xml dependencies:
+Consuming this SDK via Maven is the preferred method of consuming it and using it within your application.
+To consume the Java V2 SDK in your application, add the following to your `pom.xml` dependencies:

 ``` xml
 <dependency>